-2.4 If the order placed with the Supplier exceeds the amount of CHF 100,000.00 (excluding VAT, packaging, shipping, transport, insurance and customs), the following payment terms apply: 30 % of the amount is due upon confirmation of receipt of the order, 30 % upon delivery, 30 % after installation and 10 % after acceptance.
+2.5 If the order placed with the Supplier exceeds the amount of CHF 100,000.00, or Euro 90,000.00 respectively, (excluding VAT, packaging, shipping, transport, insurance and customs), the following payment terms apply: 30 % of the amount is due upon confirmation of receipt of the order, 30 % upon delivery, 30 % after installation and 10 % after acceptance.
 Invoice totals are due for payment within 30 days of the invoice date without deductions (in particular without early payment discounts, etc.)

-2.6 With regard to monetary claims of the Supplier vis-à-vis the Customer, the Customer can only charge the Supplier insofar as the charges are legally determined or expressly acknowledged in writing by the Supplier.
-The Supplier may invoice the Customer at any time.
+2.7 With regard to monetary claims of the Supplier vis-à-vis the Customer, the Customer can only charge the Supplier insofar as the charges are legally determined or expressly acknowledged in writing by the Supplier.

 The Customer shall conclude the necessary insurance at its own expense.